bbc/psammead/CONTRIBUTING.md

 The `package.json` is namespaced with `@bbc/psammead-*` e.g. `@bbc/psammead-headings`.

+Our packages start with version `1.0.0` to allow full use of [semver](https://semver.org/) major, minor and patch.

 Include the following authorship and repository information in your package.
 Replace the team name and email address if appropriate.

 ```